EndPointCorp/end-point-blog/2018/08/06/recommender-mxnet.html.md

 In the above case users can rate items on the scale of `<-1, 1>`.
 Notice that in reality it's most likely that users will not rate everything.
 The missing ratings are represented with the dash: `-`.

 Just by looking at the above table, we know that no amount of math is going to change the fact that user1 completely dislikes item1.
 The same goes for user2 liking item2 a lot.
 The ratings we already have make up for a fairly easy set of items to propose.
 The goal of a recommender is not to propose the items users know already though.
-We want to predict which of the "dashes" from the table are most likely to be liked the most.
-Putting it in other words: we want to predict the full representation of the above matrix, basing only on its "sparse" representation as shown above.
+We want to predict which of the “dashes” from the table are most likely to be liked the most.
+Putting it in other words: we want to predict the full representation of the above matrix, basing only on its “sparse” representation as shown above.

 How can we solve this problem?
 Let's recall the rules of multiplying two matrices: